Are you creative? Do you like working with your hands? Add a minor in studio art to increase your creative problem-solving and craft skills.

 Other Enrollment Requirements: None

-A minor can help students enhance the marketable skills they acquire in their major program and help them develop new skills apart from it, though most career areas do require more training than a minor alone can provide.
-A minor in studio art can help students as they pursue careers in animation, ceramics, painting and drawing, textiles, printmaking, and sculpture, woods, and metals.
+Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+A minor in studio art can help students as they pursue careers in animation; ceramics; painting and drawing; textiles; printmaking; and sculpture, woods, and metals.